Bonz07/MachineLearningNanodegree/projects/capstone/capstone_proposal_template.md

 The data was provided by Happy Whale, a citizen science organisation helping to track individual whales throughout the world's oceans.
 The images were gathered from research institutions and public contributions.
 The images specifically targeted whale flukes with the aim of being used to help identify the migration patterns of whales over time so as a dataset is ideally suited to the proposed problem.

 I will first look to pre-process the data to standardise the size, colour and proportions of all the images.
 This will allow me to build, train and test a deep learning algorithm to help identify whales within the dataset.
-The data is already split into training and testing sets, however I will look to further subdivide the training set as I build my model.
+The data is already split into training and testing sets, however, I will look to further subdivide the training set as I build my model.